 For those in the startup phase, this method is unlikely to be useful as there’s simply not the required accuracy of data available as yet.
 However, it’s worth considering as you move into the Scale-up and Exit stages when you have significant cash flow data to analyse.

-Are you ready to do your business valuation?
+Are you ready to do your startup valuation?

 The very best way to calculate a robust valuation is to use a number of methods and input the valuations into a weighted scorecard.
 Valuations for the same company can vary massively depending upon the method used.
 When we create valuations for our clients as part of our PitchReady package we use five different approaches, including two different DFC methods and two scorecard methods.